gcmt/vessel.nvim/README.md

 ## Formatters

-Formatters are functions that let you customize how each line of the popup window is going to look.
+Formatters are functions that let you customize how each line of the floating window is going to look.

-All formatter functions take four arguments: the object being rendered, the [context object](#context-oject), a `meta` table object, and a `config` table object.
-They all should return a `string` and an optional `table` for setting up highlighting.
+All formatter functions take four arguments: the object being formatted, the [context object](#context-oject), a `meta` table object, and a `config` table object.
+They all should return a `string` and an optional special `table` used by the plugin for setting up highlighting.

 Most of the time you'll want to highlight specific parts of the formatted line.
-To make things easier the plugin provides a special `format` function to call in order to automatically generate the correct return values.
-This utility function is very similar to the lua native `string.format()` but the unlike the lua function, our format function only accepts `%s` placeholders.
+To make things easier the plugin provides a special `format` function you can call in order to automatically generate the correct return values.
+This utility function is very similar to the lua native `string.format()`, but the unlike it, our format function only accepts `%s` placeholders.

 ```lua
 > format = require("vessel.util").format